 A huge complex of great magnitude, Machu Picchu, is a great engineering feat of the Incans.
 Incans survived the constant seismic activities but not the bayonets of the Spaniards.
 The ruins are the only standing testimonies of the Inca’s greatness.

 Where To Stay in Cusco & Machu Picchu

 Cusco provides for some good comfortable accommodations which suit any sort of wallet.

 On the luxury side, the noteworthy hotels are: Aranwa Cusco Boutique Hotel is an essence of luxury and comfort in the heart of the Inca city.
 Built, in a colonial mansion of the XVI century, it displays several paintings of the Cuzco school, colonial sculptures and carvings that transport guests to the greatness of the time.

 Hotel Monasterio, built as a monastery in 1592, retains the charm and ambience that has existed for centuries whilst boasting a reputation as one of the world’s finest hotels.

 Apart from the luxurious and budget hotels, there are a host of backpacking hostels which rent a bed starting from $ 20 a night!

 Visitors to Cusco have a huge array of restaurants and cafes at their disposal; eateries have sprouted up and most are clustered around the main drags leading from Plaza de Armas.
-Cheap eateries line the narrow length of Calle Procuradores, which leads off the Plaza de Armas across from the Compaea de Jesus church and is sometimes referred to as “Gringo Alley”.
+Cheap eateries line the narrow length of Calle Procuradores.
+It leads you to Plaza de Armas across from the Compaea de Jesus church.
 Many are pizzerias, as Cusco has become known for its wood-fired, crispy-crust pizzas.